-A favourite feature of Velocity for families is 'family pooling', which allows all points and status credits earned by two adults and four children to be combined into a single traveller's account.
+A favourite feature of Velocity for families is 'family pooling', which allows all points and status credits earned by up to two adults and four children (maximum six people per family pool) to be combined into a single traveller's account.

-Strategically, this works best by making the recipient the member of the family who flies the most often.
+Family pool arrangements work best by making the ultimate beneficiary the member of the family who flies the most often.

-That's because with the help of status credits flowing in from their household, they could climb to Velocity Gold or Platinum status – providing perks like lounge access not only when flying for work, but on family holidays too.
+That's because with the help of status credits flowing in from their household, this person could quickly climb to Velocity Gold or Platinum status – providing perks like lounge access not only when flying for work, but on family holidays too.

 Consider two adults and two (seat-occupying) children flying together, with everybody pooling to one parent's account.

-As that one parent gets everybody's status credits, it's like earning quadruple status credits on every flight taken with family – sure to help fast-track that Gold or Platinum status, or help keep it locked in for another year.
+As that one parent gets everybody's status credits, it's like earning quadruple status credits on every flight taken with the family – a sure way to help fast-track your way to Gold or Platinum status, or help keep your current tier locked in for another year.